Specialist Jointly Accredited Family Mediators/Lawyers

 • Family mediation can encourage fair and rational discussion at a time when you might not be feeling very fair minded or inclined to speak to their ex-partner.

 • Mediation can help reduce the emotional trauma connected with relationship breakdown or divorce by helping you both away from a confrontational and winner takes all approach.
+Family mediators have received special training to make sure that all parties have the opportunity to get their points across and to ensure that the outcome of the process is an arrangement which everyone is satisfied with

 • Family mediation can allow you both the time and opportunity you need to ensure that you both have all the input they require into the final memorandum of understanding.
 Time and input are often two things that divorcing couples in particular can feel they are being denied at court.
 Using a family mediator is also usually much faster and often cheaper way of reaching a settlement than going through the court.